subhaanelburz/Tasks_subhaan_elburz/Task1/README.md

 2. Open the Unity Hub, press Add -> Add project from disk -> add unity_project folder

-3. Ensure that the Unity Project opens up to the "New Scene" Scene which consists of the following components:
+3. Ensure that the Unity Project opens up to the "New Scene" Scene, which consists of the following components (Found in Assets/Scenes/New Scene):
     - Directional Light
     - OVRCameraRig
     - MetaSmallRoomGround